PareshRadadiya/Mutual-Buddies/readme.txt

 Stable tag: 1.0
 License: GPLv3

-Display a list of mutual friends on a member’s profile and member list page similar to facebook
+Display a list of mutual friends on a buddypress member’s profile and member list page similar to facebook

 == Description ==
 Are you looking for mutual friend in buddypress?
 Buddypress Mutual Buddies common friends in social network.